eds-101/bank-tech-test/README.md

 * I used a dependency injection for the Bank's print_statement method, in order to preserve flexibility in the code
 * I added guards for the Bank's deposit and withdraw methods in order to make sure input was a number, so the input could be controlled and avoid accidental bugs.

-# Next steps
-* Complete testing for all classes
-* Work out how to automate processing of bank statement i.e. help classes speak to each other automatically
-* Testing - I'm not sure how I can test just one thing for many tests - tbc

 * How to install and run the program:
 ```sh
 $ git clone git@github.com:makersacademy/bank-tech-test.git